 - Connect the ship_positions_simulation feed to the Join Features tool.

-Next, you will add the source of the enrichment data—the U.S. Coast Guard District feature layer—and connect it to the Join Features tool.
+Add the source of the enrichment data—the U.S. Coast Guard District feature layer—and connect it to the Join Features tool.

 - Click the Sources folder, choose Feature Layer and configure the feature layer source as follows: